open-telemetry/opentelemetry-python/docs/index.rst

 While the project is pre-1.0, there may be significant functionality that has not yet been released to PyPI.
 In that situation, you may want to install the packages directly from the repo.
-This can be done by cloning the repositry and doing an `editable install <https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs>`_:
+This can be done by cloning the repository and doing an `editable install <https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs>`_:

 .. code-block:: sh